SasakiKun22/Forza4/README.md

 - you have the *java openjdk*, make sure that the latter is installed in the latest versions, otherwise it may cause errors while running the program.

+- the Connect4.png (frame icon) image is in the same directory as the jar file

 To run the program there are two ways:

 - by clicking on the jar file